-- Loss assessments could apply to property damage, liability, injury on premises, or deductibles.
+Loss assessments could apply to property damage, liability, injury on the premises, or deductibles.

 How to Get Loss Assessment Coverage

-When you buy your insurance policy, you can ask about the coverage for loss assessment.
-Speak to your agent or broker to understand what your limit is and check your insurance amounts on your policy declaration page.
+Loss assessment is a coverage that is part of a condo policy form.
+When you buy your insurance policy, you can ask about this coverage.
+Check your insurance amounts on your policy declaration page.

-If you have just purchased new insurance for your condo, townhouse or coop, you can also ask to see the information on your binder of insurance which the Condo Owner Association or Homeowner Association (HOA) may ask you to provide at the time of signing for your new property.
+If you have just purchased new insurance for your condo, townhouse, or co-op, you can also ask to see your binder of insurance.
+Often an HOA may ask you to provide this at the time of signing for your new home.

 Loss assessment on your condo or co-op policy may apply to:

-When the Master Policy or Home Owner Association (HOA) policy covers a loss, but the damage exceeds coverage available in the building insurance policy, the owners of the individual units may then become liable for a shared portion of the coverage that the underlying association insurance was not sufficient to cover.
+What if the master HOA policy covers a loss, but the damage exceeds coverage in the building's policy?
+Then the owners of the units may be liable for a part of the costs.

 Loss Assessments and Deductibles

-Loss assessments can also apply to the deductible payable on the master policy coverage.
-Because it is a building insurance, often the deductible is high, when this becomes payable in a claim, the amount is divided among all the individual unit owners.
+Loss assessments can also apply to the deductible payable on the master policy.
+Building deductibles may be high and could be in the thousands of dollars.
+When a deductible becomes payable in a claim, the amount is divided among all the unit owners.

-The standard insurance policy may be good enough for you, but you may also require high-end coverage.
-The best way to find out is to discuss the options with your insurance representative or broker.
-If your current insurance company can not help you, and you find better coverage elsewhere, you may consider cancelling your policy to get the coverage you need; you do not need to wait for your renewal date to change insurance company.
+The best way to find out is to discuss the options with your insurance broker.
+If your current insurer can not help you, and you find a better deal somewhere else, you may consider canceling your policy to get the coverage you need.
+You do not need to wait for your renewal date to change insurers.

-Insurance policies have specific limits for many coverages, such as jewelry or collectibles and even for loss assessment on your condo policy.
-Make sure to find out what your limits are, and also find out if there is a limit for assessments due to a deductible.
+Insurance policies have specific limits for many coverages, such as jewelry or collectibles.
+Find out what your limits are.
+Also, ask if there is a limit for assessments due to a deductible.